jared-smith-kr/Typescript-Lightning-Talks/talks/the-m-word/README.md

 <img src="../../resources/cap-elevator.jpeg" />

+Everything I've talked about in this series up to this point has had *immediate* practical application: you can find literally everything I've mentioned so far in Kroger codebases like KAP Web Client, a-team-gaia, and Esperanto.
+But today, I'm going *deep*.
+Buckle up buttercup.
+No promises except you might find you can speak a few words of hyper-nerd by the end of this.

 If you've ever heard an argument about the big M-word in Typescript you may have stumbled across mention of this concept: expressing Monads in full generality requires these HKTs.
 But a Monad is just an interface that follows some rules.
-But Monads for some reason are big and scary to people so lets start with something simpler: Functors!
+Despite that simple fact Monads for some reason are big and scary to people so lets start with something simpler: Functors!
 Functors are just "something that has a 'map' method".
 Technically Monads must also be Functors, so if we can't get to a Functor interface then we can't have a Monad interface.
 Arrays have a map method, so lets test a Functor interface on Arrays:

 ```typescript
 interface Functor<T> {